jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 solar noon and on fairly good alignment of your watch dial with the equatorial plane.

 <sup>e</sup> Assuming up-to-date knowledge of solar noon.
-Add 4° if using _solar MEAN noon_.
-The distinction is given below.
+Make it 8° if using _solar MEAN noon_.
+The distinction is explained below.
 {:.tangent}

 #### Solar-noon error

+Solar noon is the moment at which the sun is highest in the sky on a particular day at a particular longitude.
+It rarely coincides with 12:00 on your watch, which is _civil noon_.

 If _civil time_ at any place on Earth were defined as the _solar time_ at the nearest of 24 equally spaced meridians, then it could always be trusted to be